 These canines have typically gone through some form of rehab such as physical therapy, massage or water therapy.
 And their bodies have learned to remap the pathway of movement to their limbs.
 It’s a type of involuntary motor function that continues to work deep in the spine, even though the dog has lost communication between the spine and brain.

-Dogs that master spinal walking often swing their legs underneath their body and do a type of jerky walk.
-They can walk in a straight line, but have difficulty changing direction because their brain is not coordinating the message.
-Some dogs spinal walk without assistance and others can be seen moving their rear legs while they are in a wheelchair.
-They all propel themselves with their front legs while the back legs move in support.
+Dogs that master spinal walking swing their legs underneath their body and walk with a type of jerky step rather than smooth steps.
+They’re also better at walking in a straight line and have difficulty changing direction.
+That’s because their brain isn’t coordinating the message.
+They propel themselves with their front legs while the back legs move in support.

 Several years ago research veterinarians at Iowa State University took the concept of spinal walking and tried to improve upon it.
 Their treatment combined physical therapy and spinal injections of a medication called Chondroitinase.
 The goal was to regenerate nerves in the spine and restore communication between a dog’s brain and their limbs.
 Chondroitinase helps the body dissolve the scar tissue which forms after a spinal injury, promoting the recovery of nerve function.